minetest-mods/i3/README.md

    - Use LuaJIT
    - Use [Minetest Game](https://github.com/minetest/minetest_game)
    - Use the default font style with Freetype
-   - Use the english locale
-   - Use a HiDPI display
+   - Use a HiDPI widescreen display
    - **DON'T** change the default font size settings
    - **DON'T** change the default GUI scaling setting